Genre: FMV Developer: Sony Imagesoft Publisher: Good Deal Games Players: 1 Released: 2000

 Even worse, you don’t even see your own shots.
 All you can do is aim your crosshair over the enemies, push the “A” button and hope for the best.
 You hear a sound when a shot is fired, but you never see any visual confirmation.
 Whenever you hit an enemy, a sequence of three clips is played: The gun fires a shot – the enemy explodes – the squad either jubilates or the rookie (aka “you, the player”) looks around frantically.
 This happens EVERY.
 SINGLE.
 TIME.
 Whoever thought that crudely interrupting the flow of the game every time you hit something was a good idea?
 And since you always see the same video sequences, this whole stick gets annoyingly repetitive.

 As for the story… generally I’d say I was a fan of trashy movies, but this one is just bad.
-Cinematics show the “mutated monsters” that are nothing more than plastic puppets, including a centipede in a generals uniform and an ant with a gun.
+Cinematics show the “mutated monsters” that are nothing more than plastic puppets, including a centipede in a general’s uniform and an ant with a gun.
 For chrissakes, what’s the point of that?
 I know it’s all played for laughs, but it all comes off as immensely stupid.
 For example: In one mission, the exterminators are confronted with a couple of giant bees.
 Suddenly, there’s a mutated insect candy vendor (huh?) offering honey bars (what?).
-Immediately, the black, obese, “professional” bug exterminator rushes ahead and has to be saved from attacking bees.
+Immediately, the black, obese, “professional” bug exterminator rushes ahead and must be saved from attacking bees.
 How is this supposed to be funny?
 Adding clownish a “boing-boing” or fart sounds doesn’t automatically create hilarity, you know.
 Oh, and the decision to make the black guy the butt of virtually all your jokes?
 Class act, really!
 The horrible quality of the visuals and the low production values don’t help in any way.
-At least the female member of the squad looks kinda hot.
+At least the female member of the squad looks kind of hot.

 Honest to God, playing the game is just painful.
 It’s not just that it’s a stock rail shooter; it’s also combining bad gameplay, a horrible story and some of the worst visuals I’ve ever seen in a horrible combo package that adds up to what I’ve encountered in the very first gameplay mission: a huge pile of crap.
 I really appreciate the effort of unearthing and releasing a previously unseen game for any console, but there had apparently been a good reason that game had never seen release the first time.
 And as far as I’m concerned, it should forever remain untouched.